nhcooper123/reproduce-reuse-recycle/README.md

 ### Raw data metadata

-2. **BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv**
+**BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv**

 This is the horribly messy raw output from the Google Form we used to collect the data.
 As such each column header is the full question asked in the form, so they are very long and convoluted.
 The contents of these columns are explained in detail in the data collection protocol which is in the Supporting Information of the paper and in the `/supporting-information` folder.
+Numbering refers to questions within subsections of the form, but looks a bit nonsensical without the form for reference.

 Column headers are as follows: